Locations:

 • Alignment.

-Your healthcare provider might then perform a rectal exam to check your anal muscles.
+Your healthcare provider might perform a rectal exam to check your anal muscles as well.

 Management and Treatment

-New (acute) cauda equina syndrome is an emergency.
-If your healthcare provider determines that you have this condition, you’ll likely go into surgery within 24 hours.
-Surgery will move whatever is compressing your nerve roots so they can heal.
-The type of surgery is called a lumbar laminectomy.
+Sudden cauda equina syndrome symptoms (acute) require emergency surgery.
+A surgeon will move whatever is compressing your nerve roots so they can heal.
+This surgery is called a lumbar laminectomy.

-Some medications can improve your bowel and bladder control.
-They include:
+• Taking medications to improve your bowel and bladder control.

 Prevention

-It may not be possible to prevent all of the causes of cauda equina syndrome.
-But, you might be able to reduce your risk of a herniated disk, the most common cause of the syndrome.
+It may not be possible to prevent all causes of cauda equina syndrome.
+But you might be able to reduce your risk of a herniated disk, which is the most common cause that can affect anyone.
 Try the following tips:

 • Avoid wearing high-heeled shoes.
-These types of shoes can misalign your spine.
+These types of shoes may misalign your spine.

-• Stop smoking.
-Avoid using other tobacco products as well because they can weaken your disks.
+• Stop using tobacco products.
+Tobacco products (like cigarettes) can weaken your disks.

-• Exercise.
-Try exercises that strengthen your back and abdominal muscles.
+• Strengthen your muscles.
+Ask your healthcare provider about exercises you can do to strengthen your back and abdominal muscles.

 • Lift properly.
-Bend your knees and keep your back straight when you lift something instead of bending at your waist.
+If you need to lift heavy objects, bend your knees and keep your back straight instead of bending at your waist.

 • Practice good posture.
-That will reduce strain on your spine.
+Proper posture may reduce strain on your spine.

 • Stretch.
-Stretch your body periodically, especially after you’ve been sitting for a long time.
+Stretch your body periodically, especially after sitting for a long time.

 Outlook / Prognosis

-What are the long-term effects of cauda equina syndrome?
+What is the life expectancy of someone with cauda equina syndrome?

 Living With